 the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011;

-User or you: any third party that accesses the Website and is not either (i) employed by Helveteq AG and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Helveteq AG and accessing the Website in connection with the provision of such services; and
+User or you: any party that maintains a business relationship with Helveteq or accesses the Website and is not either (i) employed by Helveteq AG and acting in the course of their employment, (ii) engaged as a consultant or otherwise providing services to Helveteq AG or (iii) a shareholder;

 Website: the website that you are currently using, helveteq.com, and any sub-domains of this site unless expressly excluded by their own terms and conditions.